Shane Warne: Vice-captaincy of Australia (1999–2000)

-The 1999–2000 Ashes series was the last for Australian captain Mark Taylor, who retired.
+The 1998–99 Ashes series was the last series for Australian captain Mark Taylor, who retired.
 Steve Waugh was appointed as Taylor's replacement while Warne was promoted to vice-captain.

-Warne, however, was dropped from the Test team during Australia's tour of the West Indies in early 1999.
-Warne took two wickets in the first three Tests of the series, leading to calls for his removal from the team from Australian media.
-For the final test, Warne was replaced by off-spinner Colin Miller, who with MacGill took eight wickets between them and Australia won the Test to retain the Frank Worrell Trophy.
-Warne's form recovered in the One Day International (ODI) series against the West Indies, and he was selected to play in the 1999 World Cup in the United Kingdom.
+In early 1999, Warne took two wickets in the first three Tests of the series against the West Indies, leading to calls for his removal from the team from Australian media.
+Warne had struggled for form since returning from his shoulder injury, and Stuart MacGill had outperformed him so far in the series.
+For the final Test, Warne was replaced by off-spinner Colin Miller, who with MacGill took eight wickets between them and Australia won the Test to retain the Frank Worrell Trophy.
+The selection decision was poorly received by Warne, and permanently strained his relationship with Waugh, nevertheless, Warne and Waugh were able to combine effectively for Australia for the remainder of their careers together.
+Warne's form recovered in the One Day International series against the West Indies, taking 13 wickets across seven matches.

-Just before the start of the 1999 World Cup, the International Cricket Council (ICC) fined Warne gave him a two-match suspended ban by for talking to a newspaper about Sri Lankan captain Arjuna Ranatunga, saying; "There is plenty of animosity between Arjuna and myself.
+Warne was selected to play in the 1999 World Cup in the United Kingdom.
+Just before the start of the 1999 World Cup, the International Cricket Council (ICC) fined Warne and gave him a two-match suspended ban after being quoted in the media speaking about Sri Lankan captain Arjuna Ranatunga, saying; "There is plenty of animosity between Arjuna and myself.
 I don't like him and I'm not in a club of one."
-Australia wanted to win their first Cricket World Cup since 1987.
-Warne took 12 wickets in the preliminary phases of the tournament, and Australia qualified for a semi-final against South Africa.
-The semi-final match became notable for the dramatic fashion in which it finished; Warne was the man of the match, dismissing key South African batsmen Herschelle Gibbs, Gary Kirsten, Hansie Cronje and Jacques Kallis.
+Australia were attempting to win their first Cricket World Cup since 1987.
+Warne took 12 wickets in the group and Super Six phases of the tournament.
+Prior to Australia batting against South Africa in the Super Six phase, Warne addressed the team suggesting that after a catch, Herschelle Gibbs tended to throw the ball in celebration before controlling it and that batsmen should wait for the umpire to formally dismiss them.
+Gibbs dropped Steve Waugh in this fashion while the latter was on 56, and Waugh went on to score 120 not out to win the game for Australia.
+Australia qualified for a semi-final against South Africa at Edgbaston.
+The semi-final match became notable for the dramatic fashion in which it finished; with the match ending in a tie, and Australia advanced to the final on a countback.
+Warne dismissed key South African batsmen Gibbs, Gary Kirsten, Hansie Cronje and Jacques Kallis to finish with 4/29 for which he was named man of the match.
 Australia faced Pakistan in the tournament's final.
-Pakistan batted first and were all out for 132; Warne took 4/33.
+Pakistan batted first and were all out for 132, as Warne took 4/33 and was named the man of the match.
 Australia comfortably reached the target to win the World Cup.
-Warne was the tournament's joint-top wicket-taker with Geoff Allott, and was named the man of the match in the final.
+Warne finished the World Cup with 20 wickets and was the tournament's joint-top wicket-taker alongside Geoff Allott.